-Improving schools depends on attracting high-caliber teachers and increasing retention, both made possible by appealing to teacher preferences.
-Since these preferences cannot be estimated from traditional choice records, I deploy a discrete-choice experiment in a setting where teachers have reason to reveal their preferences.
-This generates three main findings: (1) I calculate willingness-to-pay for a series of workplace attributes including salary structure, retirement benefits, performance pay, class size, and time-to-tenure; schools can improve the appeal of teaching by shifting compensation into vehicles with greater WTP-to-cost ratios.
-(2) Highly rated teachers have stronger preferences for schools offering performance pay, which may be used to differentially attract and retain them.
-(3) Using preferences, I simulate how a school would structure compensation to maximize (i) teacher welfare, (ii) teacher retention, or (iii) student achievement.
-Under each criterion, the results suggest that schools underpay in salary and performance pay while overpaying in retirement benefits.
+Improving schools depends on attracting talented teachers and fostering retention, both made possible by appealing to teacher preferences.
+I deploy a discrete-choice experiment in a setting where teachers have reason to reveal their preferences.
+Those data allow me to calculate willingness-to-pay for a comprehensive set of workplace attributes including salary structure, retirement benefits, performance pay, class size, and time-to-tenure.
+Schools can improve the appeal of teaching by shifting compensation into vehicles with greater WTP-to-cost ratios.
+Highly rated teachers have stronger preferences for schools offering performance pay, which may be used to differentially attract and retain them.
+Under various criteria, schools seem to underpay in salary and performance pay while overpaying in retirement benefits.

 Younger siblings take more advanced high school course end of year exams when their older siblings perform better in those same exams.
 Using a regression discontinuity and data from millions of siblings who take Advanced Placement (AP) exams, we show that younger siblings with older siblings who marginally “pass” an AP exam are more likely to take at least one AP exam, increase the total number of AP exams, and are more likely to take the same exam as their sibling.
 The largest impacts are found among sisters, but we do not see differential effects in coursework where females are underrepresented.